 Back to my point on how evangelism is more about listening than speaking…

 Most young Christians (and old ones, too) are quite familiar with 1 Peter 3:15: “Always be prepared to give an answer to everyone who asks.”
 It’s true you need to know how to articulate what you believe and why.
-(See my post Are You Prepared to Answer the Tough Questions?)
-But if your only preparation for evangelism is to prepare a dissertation on the Gospel of Jesus, the likelihood of failure is high.
+(See my post How to Handle the Tough Questions About God) But if your only preparation for evangelism is to prepare a dissertation on the Gospel of Jesus, the likelihood of failure is high.

 Consider the challenge behind James 1:19: